✠ Support the Mystagogy Resource Center ✠

 The Lord granted to the ascetic the gift of wonderworking, and his miracles helped him to enlighten the pagan inhabitants.
 With the help of the inhabitants he converted to Christianity, he demolished the pagan temple, building a church where there were daily services.

-The Barrel-like Structure of Saint Thalelaios
+The Barrel-like Structure of Venerbale Thallelaios

-After the venerable Thalelaios emerged from his hut near the temple and defeated every demonic assault, he decided to enter the next level of ascetic struggle unique in Christian history.
+After the Venerable Thallelaios emerged from his hut near the temple and defeated every demonic assault, he decided to enter the next level of ascetic struggle unique in Christian history.
 He took two wheels of two cubits in diameter and joined them with planks with bolts and nails.
 The wooden planks of this barrel-like cylinder were not thick and heavy, but slender and spaced apart.
-Thalelaios then drove three wooden poles into the ground, forming a kind of tripod.
+Thallelaios then drove three wooden poles into the ground, forming a kind of tripod.
 He joined the three poles at the top with other pieces of wood.
 From that point where they met at the top, he raised up the two-wheeled barrel-like structure and fastened it.
-As it swung, suspended in the air, Thalelaios crawled inside.
+As it swung, suspended in the air, Thallelaios crawled inside.
 We are not told the height above the ground the structure was placed, nor how he entered within.
 But when he was inside the airy cylinder, the interior height of which was no more than two cubits, he was compelled to take a sitting position.
 Since he was a rather large-boned man, he could not take his ease within that confined space.
 He certainly could not recline, nor could he even keep his neck straight.
-Thalelaios was ever seen in a sitting position, bent over, so that his forehead was pressed tightly against his knees.
+Thallelaios was ever seen in a sitting position, bent over, so that his forehead was pressed tightly against his knees.

 Theodoret of Cyrus gives us an eye-witness account of this most astonishing ascetic feat in his History: